smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

 ~~~
 Compare 2 Programming Languages.
 - Benefits.
   - Python:
-    - mostly used for back end development.
-    - easy to learn and the simple syntax makes faster to write which increases productivity.
-    - well known for its ready to use modules and libraries.
-    - multiple varieties of numeric data types.
-    - open source with a large world wide community.
+  - The Python language has a simple syntax and format which makes it easier to learn and faster to write code, which for developers will increase their productivity in programming projects.
+It is also known for its ready to use modules, packages and libraries that can be imported into any Python files or projects.
+Compared to JS, Python considers everything as an object and supports mutability and it has multiple varieties of numeric data types.
+It is free and open source with a large world wide community of followers for help and support.

   - Javascript:
-    - used for user functionality in web development.
-    - many device application uses, such as browser, desktop, mobile, server.
-    - known for its speed to execute on the clients side, resulting in less reliance on server side resources.
-    - a multi-threading feature makes it highly scalable for application growth.
-    - continually updated for improvements.
+  - The Javascript language is used for user functionality in web development and is preferred in this area for its high performance speed and real time interactions compared to Python.
+It can be used for both the front end & back end sides of applications and also has a multi-threading feature making it highly scalable for application growth.
+Another benefit is it and can easily integrate with other languages like Python.

 - Drawbacks.
   - Python:
-    - slower to execute code, as does it on a line by line basis.
-    - memory usage is greater.
-    - less scalable as only works on a one-threading feature.
-    - no mobile phone natively runs python.
+  - Python execution speed can be relatively slower because it does it on a line by line basis which also contributes to greater memory usage.
+It is also much less scalable if application growth is required because it uses a global interpreter lock that runs only one thread at a time.
+Another drawback for Python is it is not suitable for mobile development as there is no mobile native support.

   - Javascript:
-    - syntax uses a variety of symbols making it harder to read / learn.
-    - not many in built modules.
-    - limited set of numeric data types.
-    - debugging errors are more complicated as may only appear at runtime.
+  - Javascript language syntax uses a variety of different symbols, making it harder to read and learn.
+It also has a limited set of numeric data types, objects and arrays are immutable and does not have many in built modules.
+Some other drawbacks for Javascript code are it can be visible to anyone and debugging errors are more complicated as may only appear at runtime.

 References:
 Infosystem, H., 2024.
 Python vs JavaScript: An In-Depth Comparison.
 [Online]